God says you are enough.

 Hmm…still not what you were expecting?

-We live in a fallen world, and we have a sinful nature that is simply with us, and has been with us, since birth.
+You see, we live in a fallen world and we have a sinful nature that is simply with us, and has been with us, since birth.

 Because of our sinful nature, we do not measure up to God’s perfect and holy standard.
 So no matter how hard you try, you are not “good enough” for God.